 For the Seafood Boil:

 - 2 lbs shrimp (with heads and tails intact)

 - 4 ears corn (cut into thirds)

 - 4 1lb -1.5lb lobsters (make sure they are all the same weight for an even cook time)

-Bring broth to a boil.
+- Bring broth to a boil.
 When the broth is furiously simmering, add lobsters.
 Cover and boil until cooked through, about 10-12 minutes.
 The lobsters should be bright red.
-Transfer to tray with tongs, making sure to remove the foil first.
-Scatter with sliced green scallions.
+Transfer to tray with tongs.

 - Serve with Spicy Garlic Butter Sauce divided evenly into 4 ramekins.
 Also, serve the broth in small bowls for additional dipping.
 Enjoy!